MLB to start months-long approval process for Oakland Athletics’ move to Las Vegas

-A day after the Nevada Legislature approved $380 million in public financing for a ballpark on the Las Vegas Strip, baseball Commissioner Rob Manfred bemoaned the team’s inability to obtain a new stadium in Oakland and defended A’s owner John Fisher, who has maintained public silence.
+On the day Nevada Gov. Joe Lombardo signed legislation granting $380 million in public financing for a ballpark on the Las Vegas Strip, baseball Commissioner Rob Manfred bemoaned the team’s inability to obtain a new stadium in Oakland and defended A’s owner John Fisher, who has maintained public silence.

 Manfred said the team must submit a relocation application explaining its efforts in Oakland and why Las Vegas is a better market.
-The committee will define the new operating territory and television territory, then makes a recommendation to Manfred and the eight-man executive council.
-The group makes a recommendation to all clubs, which must approve the move by at least three-quarters vote.
+A relocation committee will define the new operating territory and television territory, then make a recommendation to Manfred and the eight-man executive council.
+The executive council formulates a recommendation to all clubs, which must approve the move by at least three-quarters vote.

+Milwaukee owner Mark Attanasio will chair the relocation committee, two people familiar with the process told The Associated Press, speaking on condition of anonymity because the appointment was not announced.

 Oakland Mayor Sheng Thao denied the claim the city had made no ballpark offer.